 🔴 No Right to Reply – Men can’t dispute unfair reviews.

-🔴 Privacy Concerns – Uploading someone’s name/number without consent raises legal questions.
+🔴 Privacy Concerns – Uploading someone’s name or number without consent raises legal questions.

 Public Reactions